lief-project/LIEF/doc/sphinx/formats/pe/modifications/resources.rst

 Binary Tree Modifications
 *************************

-The resource's root node can be accessed using the |lief-pe-binary-resources|
+The resource root node can be accessed using the |lief-pe-binary-resources|
 function:

 .. tabs::